-The larger appliances, not limited to refrigerators or washing machines, are built in one of the four factories based in Northern Italy.
+These larger appliances, like Smeg’s refrigerators or washing machines, are built in one of the four factories based in Northern Italy.
 This certainly is one of the contributing factors to higher prices.

-Although Smaller appliances including kettles, stand mixers, and toasters manufactured in China (with the exception of the ‘Sicily Is My Love’ Line) these equally benefit from the status symbol pricing.
+Although Smaller appliances including kettles, stand mixers, and toasters manufactured in China these equally benefit from the status symbol pricing.

 Are Smeg Appliances worth it?